pixelpump/glossary/edge-glossary.md

 See also: [Shared Infrastructure](#shared-infrastructure)
 ### Computational Offloading

 An edge computing use case where tasks are offloaded from an edge device to the infrastructure edge for remote processing.
-Computational offloading seeks, for example, performance improvements and energy savings for mobile devices by offloading computation to the infrastructure edge with the goal of minimizing task execution latency and mobile device energy consumption.
-Computational offloading also enables new classes of mobile applications that would require computational power and storage capacity that exceeds what the device alone is capable of employing (e.g., untethered Virtual Reality).
+Computational offloading seeks performance improvements and energy savings for mobile devices by offloading computation to the infrastructure edge with the goal of balancing task execution latency with mobile device energy consumption and cost.
+By offloading work from the device, developers can build new classes of mobile applications that require computational power and storage capacity that exceeds what the device alone is capable of employing.
+Many classes of devices, from robotic drones to self-driving cars and remote sensors, will benefit from the lower costs and reduced battery consumption possible with offloading.
 In other cases, workloads may be offloaded from a centralized to an edge data center for performance.
 The term is also referred to as [cloud offload](https://www.sigmobile.org/pubs/getmobile/articles/Vol18Issue4_1.pdf) and [cyber foraging](https://www.morganclaypool.com/doi/abs/10.2200/S00447ED1V01Y201209MPC010) in the literature.

 See also: [Traffic Offloading](#traffic-offloading)
 ### Content Delivery Network (CDN)